-Even if the story of Santa Claus is alive and well in your household, there will come a day when your kids find out the truth about Kris Kringle.
+There will come a day when your kids find out the truth about Santa.
 So what’s the best way to handle it?
 We asked Melissa Kester, director and founder of the Madison Marriage and Family Therapy P.C. in New York City.
 Here’s her advice:

 Just let it happen.
 You don’t necessarily have to be the one to break the news about Santa to your child.
 Sometimes, “children come to this place by themselves or because of their peers, and it’s an organic process,” says Kester.
 Your child may find out the truth about Santa at school or from friends, and that’s okay.
 But it’s up to you to handle the issue with sensitivity and love.